 - Undercar Specialist Exhaust Systems Certification

 You can visit College Scorecard and search by program/degree, location, size and more to find a program near you.
-To find ways to assist you in paying for your training courses, you can visit the Scholarship Finder to search for tuition assistance and visit the Department of Defense Voluntary Education and Military Tuition Assistance program, which can help you prepare for your training both strategically and financially.
+Visit the Scholarship Finder to search for tuition assistance and visit the Department of Defense Voluntary Education and Military Tuition Assistance program, which can help you prepare for your training both strategically and financially.

 Specialty fields and similar employment

-Having a specialty field can make you more marketable and potentially makes it easier to find employment.
+Having a specialty field can make you more marketable and can make it easier to find a job.
 Some specialty fields that you may want to consider include the following: